Better Buy: Home Depot, Inc. vs. Target

-Home Depot vs. Target
+Home Depot vs. Target stock

-Capital returns and valuation
+Risks and valuation

 10 stocks we like better than Home DepotWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Home Depot wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.